Marquette vs. Texas College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Marquette Performance Insights

-- The Golden Eagles' +98 scoring differential (outscoring opponents by 12.3 points per game) is a result of scoring 79.3 points per game (93rd in college basketball) while allowing 67.0 per outing (94th in college basketball).
+- The Golden Eagles' +98 scoring differential (outscoring opponents by 12.3 points per game) is a result of scoring 79.3 points per game (93rd in college basketball) while giving up 67 per contest (94th in college basketball).

-- Marquette averages 30.0 rebounds per game (307th in college basketball) while conceding 32.6 per outing to its opponents.
-It is outrebounded by 2.6 boards per game.
+- The 30 rebounds per game Marquette averages rank 307th in college basketball, and are 2.6 fewer than the 32.6 its opponents pull down per contest.

-- Marquette knocks down 8.3 three-pointers per game (105th in college basketball), while its opponents have made 7.3 on average.
+- Marquette hits 8.3 three-pointers per game (105th in college basketball) while shooting 31.6% from beyond the arc (246th in college basketball).
+It is making 1.0 more three per contest than its opponents, who drain 7.3 per game while shooting 32.6%.

 - The Golden Eagles rank 59th in college basketball by averaging 101.2 points per 100 possessions on offense, and defensively are 84th in college basketball, allowing 85.6 points per 100 possessions.

-- Marquette has typically won the turnover battle this season, committing 8.8 per game (17th in college basketball play) while forcing 14.9 (47th in college basketball).
+- Marquette has had fewer turnovers than its opponents this season, committing 8.8 per game (17th in college basketball action) while forcing 14.9 (47th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.